geofmureithi/apalis-amqp/README.md

 ## Overview

 `apalis-amqp` is a Rust crate that provides utilities for integrating `apalis` with AMQP message queuing systems.
-It includes an `AmqpBackend` implementation for use with the pushing and popping jobs, as well as a `MessageQueue<J>` implementation for consuming messages from an AMQP queue and passing them to `ReadyWorker` for processing.
+It includes an `AmqpBackend` implementation for use with the pushing and popping messages, as well as a `MessageQueue<M>` implementation for consuming messages from an AMQP queue.

 ## Features

 - Integration between apalis and AMQP message queuing systems.
-- Easy creation of AMQP-backed job queues.
+- Easy creation of AMQP-backed message queues.
-- Simple consumption of AMQP messages as apalis jobs.
+- Simple consumption of AMQP messages as apalis messages.
 - Supports message acknowledgement and rejection via `tower` layers.
 - Supports all apalis middleware such as rate-limiting, timeouts, filtering, sentry, prometheus etc.
+- Supports ack messages and allows custom saving results to other backends

 ## Getting started

-Add apalis-amqp to your Cargo.toml file:
+Before attempting to connect, you need a working amqp backend.
+We can easily setup using Docker:

 ### Setup RabbitMq